Reis963/LeakedMods/ServersMods/items/README.md

 ### misscupid-UltraHighDamage7.62x51mm-1.0.0 - Made by misscupid
 A new ultra high damage bullet for r11 and m700.
 Can be bought on ragfair

+### misscupid-RemingtonAllienProjectBullet-1.0.1 - Made by misscupid
+This mod provides a super high damage bullet for Remington R11RASS and M700.

+### Divinity-BetterLBT6094Slick-1.0.0 - Made by Divinity

+This mod makes the LBT 6094 Slick Armor protect both the chest and stomach.

+### Divinity-BetterTV110-1.0.0 - Made by Divinity

+This mod makes the TV-110 Armored Rig protect both the chest and stomach.

+It also increases the armor level to 5 instead of 4.

+### Divinity-BetterWartechMk3-1.0.0 - Made by Divinity

+This mod changes the Wartech MK3 Rig to have larger pouches.

+### Divinity-RealisticMedsCaseWeight-1.0.0 - Made by Divinity

+This mod changes the Meds Case to a more realistic weight of 5kg.

+### Divinity-RealisticThermobagWeight-1.0.0 - Made by Divinity

+This mod changes the Mr. Holodilnick thermobag to a more realistic weight of 1kg.

+### Divinity-RealisticTHICCItemsCaseWeight-1.0.0 - Made by Divinity

+This mod changes the T H I C C Items Case to a more realistic weight of 17kg.